-, unlike other types of pain, is almost always debilitating in some way, as most of us cannot avoid being on our feet all day.
+Heel pain, unlike other types of pain, is almost always debilitating in some way, as most of us cannot avoid being on our feet all day.
 In addition, many people do not have any control over the shoes worn to work or the surface upon which they stand.
-Heel pain can be caused by a variety of conditions, and are treated in a variety of ways.

 Heel spurs, a common cause of heel pain, are calcium deposits that creates a bony protrusion, or spur, on the underside of the heel bone.
 Heel spurs may be painless depending on their size, but often occur with heel pain and are often associated with plantar fasciitis.
 Recent studies have shown that the pain intensity is proportional to the size of the spur.

 Heel bursitis, both retrocalcaneal and retroachilles, are common types of bursitis and can pain in the foot just above the heel.
 Bursitis of the heel causes pain and swelling when the bursae at the back of the heel becomes irritated or inflamed.
 Because of the symptoms, heel bursitis is often confused with problems in the Achilles tendon which is connected to the back of the heel.

 Problems with the Achilles tendon can cause bursitis in cases where repeat irritation and stretching occur at the tendon.
 However, bursitis may occur with a completely normal tendon.

 More commonly referred to as tendonitis, Achilles tendonosis is a chronic condition associated with the degeneration of the Achilles tendon and is a common cause of heel pain.
 In some cases, microscopic tears appear in the Achilles tendon over time and create issues with the tendon’s functionality.
 These tears develop when the tendon is put under more stress and tension than it can handle, and is unable to properly repair itself.